teamdigitale/teamdigitale.governo.it/en/people/gianluca-varisco.md

 Proudly a geek, I enjoy reading as a means of disconnecting from reality and to satisfy my eagerness to learn.
 When I’m not working I love to travel around the world to explore new places and cultures.

-The act of appointment is being registered at the Court of Auditors

-Start Date:  January 9th, 2017 subject to confirmation of the Court of Auditors
+Start Date: January 9, 2017

+Period Provided: until September 16, 2018

+Annual Compensation:  € 150,000

+Approved by the Court of Auditors:  May 3, 2017